-- Projects and programmes; - Lobbying and advocacy by Oxfam Novib and by partner organisations;
+- Projects and programs; - Lobby and advocacy by Oxfam Novib and by partner organizations;

-- · Support provided to partner organisations;
+- · Support provided to partner organizations;

 - · Popular campaigning;

 - · Public information and marketing.

 The implementation costs are allocated to these categories, as well as to 'costs of direct fundraising'.
 This allocation is made in accordance with the consistency principle and on the basis of fixed, internally defined allocation keys.
 These allocation keys are based on the hours worked by staff and the use of resources and services.